 Getting around Bali is relatively easy.
-Taxi operators abound and you can easily wave for one along the streets of Bali's major beach resort areas.
-For more convenience, you can rent a car or even charter one.
-Other budget ways to travel in Bali include public buses and the locally popular bemo - short for becak bermotor or ‘motorised rickshaws’ in the local tongue, a term which nowadays also applies to public commuter vans and minibuses.
-You can also ask for shuttle transfer services provided by your own hotel – ask your concierge.
+You can easily wave for a taxi on the streets of Bali's major beach resort areas.
+For more convenience, you can rent or charter a car.
+Some budget ways to travel in Bali include public buses and you can also ask for shuttle transfer services provided by your own hotel – simply ask your concierge.

-But if you really want to see the sights and make the most out of your time, a well organised tour is a popular choice.
-For those who prefer the freedom to explore, motorcycles are fun, however be sure you are always insurance-covered, have an international license, and always wear a helmet.
-Following here are more ways to get around Bali to enjoy the island.
+If you really want to see the sights and make the most out of your time, a well-organised tour is a way to go.
+For the freedom to explore, motorcycles can be fun – be sure you’re always insurance-covered, have an international license, and remember to wear a helmet.
+Here are ways to get around Bali to fully enjoy the island.

 - Highlights Of Bali Full-Day Tour